Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities

-All the results in this paper were obtained with CFG-scale at 9.0.
-The sampler is DDIM\cite{DBLP:conf/iclr/SongME21} and we used 50 steps by default.
-All images derive their semantic information solely from the native language branch which signifies that the English backbone receives only generic descriptions such as "high definition," style descriptors like "CG," "anime," and trigger words, devoid of any substantial semantic input.
-It's worth emphasizing that due to the distinct conditions under which various plugins activate styles, we made corresponding adjustments to the inference process.
-This involved strategically incorporating English trigger words, style terms, or native language style descriptors based on the context, with the aim of enhancing the quality of the generated outcomes.
-All the plugins were downloaded from Civitai.
+In this section, the semantic information for all images comes exclusively from the Chinese language branch which means that the English backbone receives only general descriptions such as "high definition", style descriptors like "CG", "anime", or trigger words, lacking any significant semantic input.
+All the plugins are obtained from Civitai.